Best Tech YouTube Channels: 25 Creators Every Tech Fan Should Watch

 • Subscribers (Feb 2026): 11.5M

-• Best video to start with: A full course that matches your goal (Python, JavaScript, React)
+• Recommended starter video: A full course that aligns with your goals (Python, JavaScript, React)

 Traversy Media